 About Kavesh, Minor & Otis, Inc.

-Kavesh, Minor & Otis, Inc. has guided thousands of California families through probate and trust administration.
-With decades of experience in Los Angeles County, Torrance, and surrounding South Bay communities, the firm helps executors and trustees complete the legal process efficiently and correctly while avoiding common pitfalls.
+Our firm's lawyers have guided thousands of California families through probate and trust administration.
+With decades of experience in Los Angeles County, Torrance, and surrounding South Bay communities, we help executors and trustees complete the legal process efficiently and correctly while avoiding common pitfalls.

-This report is based on real-world issues probate executors face in California court-supervised estates.
+This report, in plain English, is based on real-world issues probate executors face in California court-supervised estates.

 Need Help With a California Probate?

 This report is provided for general educational purposes.
-If you want guidance specific to your situation, you may be able to schedule a free initial consultation if you qualify.
-An experienced probate attorney can help confirm whether probate is required, guide required notices, obtain Letters, address creditor issues, handle real estate concerns, and reduce the risk of executor liability.
+If you want legal guidance specific to your situation, you may schedule a free initial consultation with us if you qualify.
+An experienced probate attorney can help confirm whether probate is required, guide you through the process, handle all the detailed paperwork for you, and reduce your risk of executor liability.